QSPI to PXE/tftp boot

 The prioritized boot order for U-Boot is specified in BootFW U-Boot page.
 The last device in the prioritized list is Ethernet using DHCP/PXE.
 There is existing PXE support in u-boot to support Ethernet booting.
 This document provides instructions for tftp booting on Starter Kits using Ethernet/DHCP/PXE.
 Instructions are provided for booting both PetaLinux and Ubuntu via PXE.
 Their tftp server setup differs, but on-target steps are the same.

-This example uses K26 on KR260 as an example, but same steps can be taken for other starter kits as well as K24 - as long as names of the SOM or Starter Kits are replaced appropriately.
+This example uses K26 on KR260 as an example, but the same steps can be taken for other starter kits as well as K24, as long as names of the SOM or Starter Kits are replaced appropriately.

-This document assumes that you have had experience booting Linux on Starter Kit via other boot methods (SD by default), familiar with how to interact with the Starter Kit via serial port, and have updated the bootfw on the Starter Kit.
-If not, please go through booting Linux on KV260 or booting Linux on KR260 before following the steps in this document.
+This document assumes that you have had experience booting Linux on the Starter Kit via other boot methods (SD by default), are familiar with how to interact with the Starter Kit via the serial port, and have updated the bootfw on the Starter Kit.
+If not, go through Booting Linux on the KV260 or Booting Linux on the KR260 before following the steps in this document.

 If booting using Yocto, this assumes that you are familiar with generating artifacts with instructions from Kria Yocto support.

-In this example, we will use a host computer with a tftp server to host files required to boot Linux on Starter Kits.
+In this example, you use a host computer with a tftp server to host files required to boot Linux on Starter Kits.
 Connect the Starter Kit’s PS Ethernet port to local network.
 Connect a host computer to the same local network.
-If booting PetaLinux, this host computer needs to be a Linux host running PetaLinux toolchain.
+If booting PetaLinux, this host computer needs to be a Linux host running the PetaLinux toolchain.
 If booting Ubuntu, this host computer can be Windows or Linux.
-Lastly, connect the Starter Kit’s micro-USB port to a computer (can be the same host computer or a different one) to interact with u-boot through serial port.
+Lastly, connect the Starter Kit’s micro-USB port to a computer (can be the same host computer or a different one) to interact with U-Boot through the serial port.

-Depending on if booting with Yocto, PetaLinux or Ubuntu - choose one of the sections below to follow:
+Depending on if you are booting with Yocto, PetaLinux, or Ubuntu, choose one of the following sections:

 LABEL Linux